microsoft/PartnerResources/_docs/Skilling/Teams Academy/pages/management.md

  - management
 ---

-# Microsoft Teams Academy - Client & Devices
+# Microsoft Teams Academy - Management

-Welcome to the workshop template.
-Please see the other workshops for examples of using headers, footers, and other callouts.

-Changes to the left nav can be made in the /_data/toc.yml file.

-##  Content

-Welcome to the Workshop Template!

-Use each page to add content for each relevant section of the workshop.
-This might be based on topic, day, or other logical grouping.

-Use the series.md include to automatically include items in the /content folder.
-For example:
+Welcome to the Management bucket in the Teams Academy.
+Here we will dig into all things related to Teams foundations, Administration, and Operations.
+Things like how teams leverages Exchange/SharePoint/Azure, provisioning, policies, group assignments, RBAC, Call Quality Dashboard and analytics, Admin tools, and more!

 {% include series.md
     includetags="microsoft teams academy|academy content|management"